-Mercer County Housing Authority is a public housing agency in Sharon, Pennsylvania.
-As of October 16th, 2018, Mercer County Housing Authority has 1 waiting lists that are open now or opening soon.
+Mercer County Housing Authority is a public housing agency in Sharon, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+As of December 19th, 2018, Mercer County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.